FAQs About Federal Work-Study

 Who is eligible to receive work-study?

 Students must file the FAFSA® to become eligible for work-study.
 Students must demonstrate financial need and those who file the FAFSA® early often have a better chance at qualifying.
 Not all students qualify for work-study.
 Funding is limited and COCC may award aid on a first-come, first-serve basis.
-To determine if you have been awarded, log into your Bobcat Web Account and view your awards.
+To determine if you have been awarded, log into your Bobcat Web Account and view your offers.
 If you see "Federal Work-Study", then you are eligible for apply for work-study positions.

 What types of positions are available?